rapideditor/country-coder/README.md

 An object containing options used for geocoding.

 - `level`: `string`, for overlapping features, the preferred geographic classification of the one to code.
 If no feature exists at the specified level, the feature at the next-highest level is coded, if any.
-The possible values map directly to the `level` property of [RegionFeatureProperties](#RegionFeatureProperties) objects.
+For possible values, see the `level` property of [RegionFeatureProperties](#RegionFeatureProperties).
-    - `world`
-    - `union`: European Union
-    - `subunion`: Outermost Regions of the EU, Overseas Countries and Territories of the EU
-    - `region`: Africa, Americas, Antarctica, Asia, Europe, Oceania
-    - `subregion`: Sub-Saharan Africa, North America, Micronesia, etc.
-    - `intermediateRegion`: Eastern Africa, South America, Channel Islands, etc.
-    - `sharedLandform`: Great Britain, Macaronesia, Mariana Islands, etc.
-    - `country`: Ethiopia, Brazil, United States, etc.
-    - `subcountryGroup`: British Overseas Territories
-    - `territory`: Puerto Rico, Gurnsey, Hong Kong, etc.
-    - `subterritory`: Sark, Ascension Island, Diego Garcia, etc.
-- `strict`: `boolean`
+- `maxLevel`: `string`, the highest-level that a returned feature may have.
+Must be greater than or equal to `level`.

 <a name="RegionFeature" href="#RegionFeature">#</a> <b>RegionFeature</b>